Xilinx/Vitis-Tutorials/README.md

             </tr>
             <tr>
                 <td colspan="2" height="48">
-                    Check out tutorials that other developers shared!
+                    Check out the tutorials that Vitis developers shared!
 We welcome your contribution, you may share end-to-end designs, tips and tricks, or designs and examples that can help Xilinx users.
                 </td>
             </tr>
             <tr>